-Notes to Financial Statements (continued) For the year ended December 31, 2017
+Notes to Financial Statements (continued) For the year ended December 31, 2018

-NOTE 16: PRIOR PERIOD ADJUSTMENT
+NOTE 16: PRIOR PERIOD ADJUSTMENT/RESTATEMENT OF NET POSITION

-Net position as of January 1, 2017, has been restated as follows for the implementation of GASB Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets that are not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68.
-Net position was restated as follows:
+Net position as of January 1, 2018 has been restated as follows for the implementation of GASB Statement No. 75, Accounting and Financial Reporting for Post-employment Benefits Other than Pensions - an Amendment of GASB Statement No. 45, 57, & 74.
+The restatement of net position had no effect on the individual funds and will be shown as a restatement on the district-wide financial statements as follows: